Special reception needs of vulnerable groups

 Under the Reception Conditions Regulations, a vulnerability assessment must take place within 30 working days of a person communicating their intention to seek asylum.[1]
 However, the form of the assessment is not prescribed in the Regulations and a vulnerability assessment had still not been introduced as of the end of 2020, despite a commitment made by the Government in October 2020 that a formal system of vulnerability assessment would be implemented by year-end.

 At the end of January 2021, a pilot programme for the conducting of vulnerability assessments was established at Balseskin reception centre in Dublin.
-As of January 2023, the pilot programme continued., having been extended to all newly arrived, as well as existing international protection applicants.
-As of October 2022, approximately 2,114 assessments had been undertaken since the establishment of the pilot with 1,024 individuals identified as vulnerable.[2]
+As of January 2023, the pilot programme continued, having been extended to all newly arrived, as well as existing international protection applicants.
+The programme has now been expanded nationwide to applicants residing in centres throughout the country.[2]

 In September 2022, IPAS published a Vulnerability Assessment Pilot Programme Policy, setting out the nature and purpose of the vulnerability assessment.
 Pursuant to the newly established Policy, and, in response to significant pressure on IPAS resources, the vulnerability assessment procedure was also altered substantially.
 Vulnerability Assessment questionnaires were provided to all individuals making an application for international protection.
 Questionnaires were made available to applicants in a number of languages, both at their accommodation centres and online via IPAS’ website.
 A referral form for service providers and third parties working with international protection applicants was also made available and could be completed by the service provider with the applicant’s consent.
 Both documents contain a series of questions relating to the vulnerability indicators contained within the Reception Conditions Directive.